 Many popular payment providers that the majority of the subscription business industry typically send only one or two emails after a failed payment.
 While it’s quite standard, it’s also not enough to inform customers about the payment failure.
 In turn, it’s also not enough to help prevent and reduce involuntary churn

-Dunning emails are an effective way to collect payment to you customers without nagging them.
-These emails are considered as transactional, and will notify your customers about the status of their accounts, as well as the next steps to continue with your product or service.
+Dunning emails are an effective way to collect payment from your customers without nagging them.
+These emails are considered transactional and will notify your customers about the status of their accounts, as well as the next steps to continue with your product or service.

 By sending multiple dunning emails, you’re going to get your customers attention.
 In turn, they will try to update their billing information.
 That way, you won’t have to worry about involuntary churn happening.